-Vitamin C is an antioxidant that helps protect your skin from damaging free radicals caused from UV exposure.
+Vitamin C is an antioxidant that helps protect your skin from damaging free radicals caused by UV exposure.
 It also inhibits melanin production, which helps reduce the visibility of dark spots.
 It’s also commonly used to promote collagen synthesis.
 In real-life terms, it means it helps support the production of it in your body by interacting with amino acids.
 How does this shake out on the results side?
 While it won’t do the heavy lifting on wrinkles like retinol, it’s a great way to prevent future damage/wrinkles if used correctly, since it promotes collagen production.
 Some of the results include a brighter and more even complexion.
 It’s a must for fighting hyperpigmentation and promoting even skin tone!

 When To Use A Vitamin C Serum

 Vitamin C serums or other products containing it should ideally be used at night when your body is going through the recovery process, especially with serums of higher concentrations.
 It’s almost like taking a muscle recovery drink before bed!
 It can also help protect your skin from free radicals outdoors like sun exposure, pollution, smoke, etc if used during the day.
 That said, it’s also safe for morning use (twice a day).
 Morning use has its benefits too since it protects the skin against free radicals.
 These free radicals can cause aging.
 I personally use it in the morning since I often use a highly concentrated retinol serum every night.
 I personally get irritated if I layer the two.
 If you are going to use it during the day, make sure your skin is acclimated to it.
 Always use it sparingly, as a little goes a long way.
-A half dime-size drop is sufficient for your face, as with most serums.
+A half pea-sized drop is sufficient for your face, as with most serums.
 Just like vitamins, taking more won’t do anything, as it will be removed from your body as waste.
 Remember: PEA sized amount, yo!

-Why It Needs To Be Kept In The Fridge
+Why It Can Be Kept In The Fridge